 So your business builds mobile apps for a range of business clients.
 That’s a great place to be right now.
 Lots of opportunities.
 Lots of potential projects coming your way.
 When we talk to busy mobile app development businesses they tell us one of their biggest challenges is getting the mobile app build project properly scoped.
 Too many times projects become too organic with new requirements emerging through the life of the project, sometimes too many ideas on what the app should do and they find it difficult to really define what success looks like.
 What we’ve found is that if you can get good insight into the project by getting answers to these 20 questions right at the start of the project, its more likely to be a success, both for the client, and for the mobile app agency.

-So it usually starts with your new client coming to you with a great idea for a mobile app that will help revolutionize their business and reach out to existing customers and a whole new set of customers.
+Firstly, it usually starts with your new client coming to you with a great idea for a mobile app that will help revolutionize their business and reach out to existing customers and a whole new set of customers.
+That’s awesome!

 A project that starts off in the right direction has more chance of ending up in the right place, so here’s 20 questions you need answers to before you start that mobile app build.

 Can you summarize the Mobile App to me in just a few sentences?

 This isn’t to catch the customer out, it’s to really see how well they understand the “essence” of the app.
 For example, are they also planning to use app analytics to send segmented push notifications.
 The better they understand it, the more confident you can be that they will be very exact and focused about what the app needs to do, who its focused at, how they will use it etc. This is also your chance to explain to them how you can build in crash reporting and API endpoint monitoring to keep the app running smoothly.

 Who are the target users?